Critical points of the second Neumann eigenfunctions on the quadrangles with symmetry: Introduction and main results

 For convenience, throughout this paper we assume that the longer base of the trapezoid is placed on the bottom, lying on the $x$‑axis, and the shorter base is on top.
 Our first result concerning the hot spots conjecture for isosceles trapezoids is as follows.

 \begin{Theorem} Let $Q$ be the isosceles trapezoid $P_1P_2P_3P_4$ symmetric about the $y$-axis with $|P_1P_2|>|P_3P_4|$, where $P_1$ and $P_2$ lie on the $x$-axis, $P_3$ lies in the first quadrant, $P_4$ lies in the second quadrant.
 We have that \begin{enumerate}[(1)] \item If the base angle $\alpha\le \frac{\pi}{3}$, then the second Neumann eigenfunctions are antisymmetric about the $y$-axis. \item If the base angle $\alpha> \frac{\pi}{3}$, then there exists a critical height $\hat{h}$, such that \begin{itemize} \item If the height less than $\hat{h}$, then the second Neumann eigenfunctions are antisymmetric about the $y$-axis. \item If the height great than $\hat{h}$, then the second Neumann eigenfunctions are symmetric about the $y$-axis. \item If the height is equal to $\hat{h}$, the multiplicity of second Neumann eigenvalue is 2.
-One of the two second Neumann eigenfunctions is symmetric about the $y$-axis, while the other is antisymmetric about the $y$-axis. \end{itemize} \end{enumerate} Moreover, \begin{itemize} \item If the second Neumann eigenfunction is antisymmetric, then it does not have any non-vertex critical points, and possibly after a sign change, $ \partial_x u >0$ holds in $Q$, $ \partial_y u < 0 $ holds in the first quadrant. \item If the second Neumann eigenfunction is symmetric, then it only has two non-vertex critical points, precisely the midpoints of $P_1P_2$ and $P_3P_4$. and possibly after a sign change, $\partial_x u > 0$ holds in the first quadrant, $\partial_y u < 0 $ holds in $Q$. \end{itemize} \end{Theorem}
+The second eigenspace is spanned by eigenfunctions that are symmetric and antisymmetric about the $y$-axis respectively. \end{itemize} \end{enumerate} Moreover, \begin{itemize} \item If the second Neumann eigenfunction is antisymmetric, then it does not have any non-vertex critical points, and possibly after a sign change, $ \partial_x u >0$ holds in $Q$, $ \partial_y u < 0 $ holds in the first quadrant. \item If the second Neumann eigenfunction is symmetric, then it only has two non-vertex critical points, precisely the midpoints of $P_1P_2$ and $P_3P_4$. and possibly after a sign change, $\partial_x u > 0$ holds in the first quadrant, $\partial_y u < 0 $ holds in $Q$. \end{itemize} \end{Theorem}

 \begin{Example} Let $\Omega$ be the isosceles trapezoidal domains with the base angle $\alpha$.
 We consider two cases: $\alpha>\frac{\pi}{3}$ or $\alpha<\frac{\pi}{3}$.

 \textbf{Case 1 (\(\alpha >\frac{\pi}{3}\)).}\\ In this case, we consider two domains with the same base angle but different heights.
 More specifically, let $P_1 = (-1,0), P_2 = (1,0), P_3 = \bigl(\frac{7}{8},2\bigr), P_4 = \bigl(-\frac{7}{8},2\bigr)$ and $Q_1 = (-1,0), Q_2 = (1,0), Q_3 = \bigl(\frac{15}{16},1\bigr), Q_4 = \bigl(-\frac{15}{16},1\bigr)$.
 By direct calculation, the base angle satisfies $\alpha > \frac{\pi}{3}$.
 The geometric distribution of level sets of $u$ is shown in Figure~\ref{fig:level_isosceles}.